 - You can color the digital stamp using marker pens, pencils, or paints.
 Go to town with colors and experiment.
 You'll be able to create effects ranging from pop art to realistic.

 - The black-and-white digital image can be used to create a rubber stamp.
-This is a great option if you want to stamp the same image over and over again without printing it and is ideal for teachers who may want to personalize their comments to students with a stamped image.
+This is a great option if you wish to stamp the same image over and over again without printing it.
+It is also ideal for teachers who may want to personalize their comments to students with a stamped image.

-- You can offer a custom digital stamp service as a gift for friends and family or even to sell.
+- You can offer a custom digital stamp service as a gift for friends and family or even sell them.

 How to Make a Digital Stamp Portrait From a Photo